+

 700ml gin bottle: In certain regions, such as Europe, the 700ml gin bottle is a common size.

 Miniature gin bottles: Miniature or "mini" gin bottles are adorable, smaller versions of the regular sizes.
 This gin bottle size typically holding 50ml to 200ml of gin, these bottles are perfect for sampling different gin varieties or gifting as part of a set.
+A few extra bottles of these miniature gins are a great way to try new brands or flavors without committing to a full-sized bottle.

 How many ml in an average bottle of wine?